 The nearest motorway junction is M60 Junction 20.
 The Museum is then reached by taking the A664 (Rochdale Road) following signs to Manchester, then turn right onto the A6010 (Queens Road) following signs for Cheetham Hill.
 Pass through one traffic light junction, then, after the second Pelican Crossing, turn next right onto Boyle Street and continue to the end.
 The Museum is at the far end on the right, beyond First Manchester's bus garage.

-*Proof of status is required to qualify for this discount.
+Proof of status is required to qualify for all discounts.

 Contact us to arrange a group visit.